bluelamar/metrics-client-go/README.md

 ## Types of Metrics Supported

 **Accumulator**: accumulates sum of all values added during the time slice
-- ex: number times method type called
+- ex: number times a method called
-- ex: method total exec millis
+- ex: total exec millis a method has run

 **Average**: average is calculated for all values added during the time slice
 - ex: method exec time millis